 The new GR86 follows its predecessor in delivering the thrill of a car that responds exactly in line with the driver’s intentions.
 To ensure this translation is accurate, the chassis and body make extensive use of light but high-strength materials, strategic reinforcements and structural adhesives.

-Aluminium is employed for the roof panel, front wings and bonnet, with further weight savings from new front seat, silencer and prop shaft designs.
-These elements have helped us achieve a 53:47 front/rear weight balance and a kerb weight that is almost equal to that of the GT86 despite the addition of extra features for safety and collision protection.
+Aluminium is employed for the roof panel, front wings and bonnet, with further weight savings from the new front seat, silencer and prop shaft designs.
+These are key in giving GR86 a 53:47 front/rear weight balance and making it the lightest four-seat sports car on the market, with the lowest centre of gravity.

 With regards to its chassis, the GR86 maintains the front MacPherson struts and rear double wishbones of its predecessor, though tuned for an even higher level of response and stability.
 Shock absorber damping and coil spring characteristics have been optimised and the rear suspension has been improved by connecting the anti-roll car directly to the subframe for maximum stability.
 A Torsen limited-slip differential equalises traction across the rear axle when cornering.

 The electric power steering has a 13.5:1 ratio and requires just 2.5 turns to move from lock to lock.
 The system uses a new column-mounted motor to reduce weight and use of space.

 Finally, ventilated disc brakes are fitted front and rear, with diameters of 294 and 290mm respectively.
 A complement of braking control systems – ABS, Brake Assist, Traction Control, Vehicle Stability Control, Hill-start Assist – are provided as standard, together with an emergency brake signal system.